 The Workflow Compliance Report shows which appointment tasks were successfully accomplished during patient visits and which were not.
-This report is applicable only if your location has been set up to use workflow compliance (Track appointment tasks and require reasons for incomplete tasks is set to Yes).
+This report is most beneficial if your location has been set up to use workflow compliance (Track appointment tasks and require reasons for incomplete tasks is set to Yes).

 To view the report

 On the Home menu, under Reports, click (or tap) Workflow Compliance.